MelonPHP/MelonPHP/README.md

   // Code ...

-  // in html builder you always should return Html class or class extended from Html class return (new HtmlDocument)
+  // in html builder you always must return Html class or class extended from Html class return (new HtmlDocument)
   ->SetTitle("Example page")
   ->SetLanguage("ru")